MarQuisKnox/Zend_Db-Model-Generator/readme.txt

 class::get<field>() - get a field's value
 class::fetchAllToArray() - returns all the rows of the table in an array

+class::deleteRowByPrimaryKey() - in general it's used to delete the current loaded row class::delete($where)   - delete rows in the table by $where

 Example:

 class for database table 'users':